 So, what I learned is that it’s not that much fun yet to be out with friends.
 Because of this pandemic and the risks involved, I’m just too nervous.
 And because I’m not medicating myself, there’s nothing to take the edge off that nervousness.
 And as much as that sucks, but I’m not willing to go backward.
 Everyone has to create their own version of what’s normal to them right now and sitting outside at a people-filled winery just isn’t it.

-Not that I won’t try other ways to get back out into the world, but out of respect for my AF journey, I need to find other things to do.
+Not that I won’t try other ways to get back out into the world, when the time is right, but out of respect for my alcohol-fee journey, I need to find other things to do.

 As I proudly stride into Day 12, I have to be kind to myself and remember I’m not the only one looking for a new normal.
 We’re all trying to figure it out, alcohol-free or not.